chaobrain/braintools/CODE_OF_CONDUCT.md

-Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.
+Community leaders have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned with this Code of Conduct, and will communicate reasons for moderation decisions when appropriate.

 ## Scope

 This Code of Conduct applies within all community spaces, and also applies when an individual is officially representing the community in public spaces.
-Examples of representing our community include using an official e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Examples of representing our community include using an official email address, posting via an official social media account, or acting as an appointed representative at an online or offline event.

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at chao.brain@qq.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at conduct@braintools.dev.
+If email is not possible, you may send a direct message to @BrainToolsMaintainers on GitHub.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.
+Reports are acknowledged within five business days and we follow up with regular status updates until the matter is resolved.

 ## Enforcement Guidelines